SamiPerttu/fundsp/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in FunDSP by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

----

-## Future

-- Investigate whether adding more checking at compile time is possible by introducing opt-in signal units/modalities for `AudioNode` inputs and outputs.
-  So if the user sends a constant marked `Hz` to an audio input, then that would fail at compile time.
-- Implement conversion of graph to diagram (normalize operators to associative form).
-  Layout and display a graph as a diagram and show the signals flowing in it.
-  Allow user to poke at `plug` nodes while audio is playing.
-- Compartmentalize the preludes so the user can choose to include them in parts.

-### TODO: Components

-- FIR filters.
-- `pluck`
-- Fractional delay line using an allpass filter (the standard delay should remain sample accurate only to not introduce extra processing).
-- Variable delay and feedback lines.
-- `plug(tag)`.
-Mono parameter source.
-  Tag is an arbitrary tag type.
-Tag can include metainformation about parameter.
-  Add `AudioNode` interfaces: `gather()` and `set(tag, value)`.
-  The former returns all information about enclosed parameters and their current values.
-- `oversample(n, x)`.
-Oversample enclosed circuit `x` by `n`.
-  Impose a default maximum sample rate to keep nested oversampling sensible.
-- `feedback_delay(delay, circuit)`.
-Feedback with explicit delay that enables block processing.
-- `melody(f, string)`: melody generator.